 - 10.1.
 The categories of refuse removal users as set out below shall be charged at the applicable tariffs, as approved by the council in each annual budget.
 Tariff adjustments shall be effective from 1 July each year. - 10.2.
 A separate fixed monthly refuse removal charge shall apply to each of the following categories of users, based on the costs of the service concerned: - i.
 Domestic and other users (once weekly removal) - ii.
 Business and other users (twice weekly removal) - iii.
 Business and other users (thrice weekly removal) - iv.
 Business and other (bulk consumers). - 10.3.
-Registered indigents will receive a subsidy on refuse removal. - 10.4.
-A fixed monthly charge shall be charged to the local municipality's departments
+Registered indigents may receive such discount on this charge as the council deems affordable when approving each annual budget, but on the understanding that such discount shall not be less than 50% of the monthly amount billed as a refuse removal charge. - 10.4.
+A fixed monthly charge shall be charged to the local municipality's departments equal to the lowest (domestic) tariff.